Last updated 16 March 2022

 There were several attempts to record it during the News Of The World sessions, and the demo that’s been officially released is Take 10, recorded at Basing Street Studios, London, in July 1977.
 It was never included on the News Of The World album as they felt they had enough material already.
 It does have a somewhat similar rhythm to Sleeping On The Sidewalk, which may be one factor if they wanted each track to feel distinctive.

 So it’s been a real hidden gem all these years, as it’s a delightfully catchy rocker with strong contributions from all the band members.

 There is also a bootlegged copy of Take 9 in circulation, that was played at the Queen Fan Club Convention in 2000 or 2001.
 It’s very similar to the subsequent take above, but has slightly different lyrics.

 As it’s a rarity there aren’t any cover versions out there.
 But there is a fun video of a 4-year-old Queen fan drumming along to it!

 And that’s it!
 Even though Rock You and Champions undoubtedly, and deservedly, get by far the most love and attention, the rest of the album contains a fantastic variety of songs, as Queen are so adept at doing.
 So I hope you enjoyed exploring them with me.

 As ever, you can check out my Queen & Covers playlists for this album, to explore the official videos, live performances, rarities, and other versions of the songs.
-I’ll update them in the future as I become aware of new videos.
+I’ll update them, and this post, in the future as I become aware of new videos.
 And if there are others I should check out and consider adding to these or any of my Queen playlists, do let me know.
 Next I’ll move on to review their Jazz album, so keep an eye out for that.